hackthecrisis21/Research/Key Ideas.md

 # Ideas

-Following are the key ideas
+Following are the key ideas collected from Hackthon and other crowd sourcing technologies

 | Idea Title       | Description         | Source |    Area of Application | Technology Used |
 | ------------- |:-------------:| -----:|-----:|-----:|